 If there are multiple benefits to society, shouldn't these have been experienced in New Zealand with over 16 marine reserves?
 The benefits of marine reserves live mainly in the heads of protagonists.
 Only places with clear water and good access deliver some benefits to some people in some sectors of society.
 Have we missed something here?
 Is this a principle of the system?4.
 In scientific terms, marine reserves are controls, not manipulations.
 Despite the viewpoint of politicians, by definition there cannot be an “effect” of the blank, the undisturbed piece.
 This is not a trivial or semantic point.
 The reversal of logic in talking about “reserve effects” seriously distorts thinking.
 When the density of a target species inside a reserve reaches 10 or 20 times

 Largely true.
-However, Man has for a very long time been part of the 'undisturbed' piece, hunting for food in competition with natural predators.
+However, Man has for a very long time been part of the 'disturbed' piece, hunting for food in competition with natural predators.
+This 'disturbed' environment then became the normal, such that marine reserves are now the abnormal.
 Is this part of the principle of the system?5.
 Single marine reserves become less disturbed (more natural), but this takes time.
 Some changes take place quite quickly, but others may take 5, 10, or 20 years.

 The sea is able of recovering rapidly (decades) as opposed to the land where a natural forest may take a millennium to recover.
 Most of the recovery happens inside a decade.
 When a marine reserve recovers 90% in 5 years, 99% in 10, 99.9% in 15 years, then scientists still expect some large change to happen at age 20, which is illogical.
 This reasoning stems from a scientific blooper in New Zealand where a large ecosystem shift was observed after age 20.
 Scientists attributed the expansion of the kelp forest to the beneficial effect of protection (large predators eating urchins who eat kelp) but what they saw was caused by degradation (the kelp forest dying in 1993 and urchin mortality later on).6.
 Systems of marine reserves will become even less disturbed, but this takes even longer.
 While it is clear that reserves are less disturbed (and therefore a sensible baseline), the baseline will shift.